Entrepreneurs’ Relief - “disposal of part of a business”: meaning - case law

 There was no dispute that the 1986 disposal attracted retirement relief.
 But Mr Daffurn retained a covered cattle yard from that sale.
 After an initial refusal he obtained planning permission for development of the yard in 1987.
 He sold the yard in 1988.
 The Commissioners allowed relief on the grounds that the sale of the yard was a disposal of part of the business.

-Jonathan Parker J reversed that decision.
-In his view Mr Daffurn had in mind to sell part of the land at an advantageous price.
+On appeal, the High Court reversed that decision.
+It was held that Mr Daffurn had in mind to sell part of the land at an advantageous price.
 With a view to that sale he changed the nature of the business so that he no longer required the land in question for the purpose of the business.
 Because of that change the sale of the yard in 1988 was simply the sale of a surplus business asset.
 There was no disposal of any part of his business in 1988 when the yard was sold.
-And it was not legitimate to regard the yard sale as part of the disposal which occurred in 1986 when the 83 acres were sold.
+It was not legitimate to regard the yard sale as part of the disposal which occurred in 1986 when the 83 acres were sold.

 The case shows that where an asset is disposed of after the sale of part of a business, relief will be due only if that disposal directly relates to that earlier disposal.